Kofoworola001/alx-low_level_programming/0x09-static_libraries/README.md

-This folder contains answer to static-libraries task
+This directory contains answer for my 0x09-static_libraries task